-Anne Raitt is a British actress who has appeared in numerous films, TV and theatre productions.
+Anne Raitt is a British actor who has appeared in numerous films, TV and theatre productions.
 After leaving The Edinburgh College of Speech & Drama (LRAM) one of Anne’s first appearances on stage was as a witch in Macbeth in 1964; a Traverse production for The Edinburgh Festival in the Assembly Hall.
 During the same Festival, along with fellow sorceress Brigit Forsyth, Anne gave late night concerts of folk songs.
-Anne was asked subsequently to join the Victoria Theatre-in-the-Round, writing and singing for documentaries devised by Peter Cheeseman and Peter Terson.
+Following this, Anne joined the Victoria Theatre-in-the-Round, writing and singing for documentaries devised by Peter Cheeseman and Peter Terson.
 There she also performed Chekov, Shakespeare and Sophocles.

 Anne has appeared in film and television, most famously starring in Mike Leigh’s first feature film ‘Bleak Moments’, and Jack Gold’s television ‘God Bless Thee’.
-She has appeared in many television films and series for the BBC, STV and Granada.
+She has also appeared in many television films and series for the BBC, STV and Granada.

 This website is not intended as a comprehensive study of all Anne’s work but as a flavour of what interests her.